Make the Grade: Time-filling segments/University Round

 In the first season, where the game finished early and there was additional time to fill in the program, it was filled with clips of host Schneider going to malls and asking questions, and during the third season, studio audience members were asked questions to win T-shirts and other small prizes.
 On a few episodes, a contestant won the game so early that another game got started with a second set of contestants, playing the second game in abbreviated time.
 On one occasion where the game ended early, the contestants played what would have been that rounds Fire Drill stunt prior to the Honors Round, where the winner earned another $50 towards their winnings.

-In second-season episodes, a University Round would occasionally be played, in which the day's winning contestant took part in.
+In second-season episodes, the day's winner would occasionally be invited to play a University Round for additional money.
 A series of five questions were asked, for $50, $100, $200, $500, and $1,000, respectively.
-The contestant could stop and take the money at any time.
-Any cash and prizes won in the earlier rounds was safe and never risked, so any cash won in the University Round was added to the winnings from the earlier rounds.
+The contestant could stop and take the cash at any time, but an incorrect answer ended the round and forfeited their total.
+Winnings from the main game and Honors Round were not at risk.